 In the late 1980s, blood cancers and leukemia were treated with cord blood stem cells when patients failed bone marrow treatment or a bone marrow match could not be found.
 Today, over 80 diseases have been treated with cord blood units; researchers are conducting cutting-edge clinical trials in areas such as:

-As a public, not-for-profit blood banking facility, Upstate Cord Blood Bank in Syracuse, New York offers options to clients who are interested in donating or banking their newborn’s cord blood to research as well if it is not usable for transplant.
+As a public, not-for-profit blood banking facility, Upstate Cord Blood Bank in Syracuse, New York offers families the option to donate their baby's cord blood to research as well if it is not usable for transplant.
 Umbilical cord blood stem cells are invaluable to medical research, especially in studies seeking to advance new treatments for cancer.

-We work with regional hospitals and providers to develop guidelines and agreements to enable mothers in the Central New York area to donate their cord blood to the public bank or for storage in our family bank.
+We work with regional hospitals and providers to develop guidelines and agreements to enable mothers in the Central New York area to donate their cord blood to the public bank.
 This makes the Upstate Cord Blood Bank a valuable resource for physicians to obtain umbilical cord blood and stem cells for advanced lifesaving treatments and research.
 Products collected, processed, and stored at the Upstate Cord Blood Bank will be available to physicians and researchers across the United States, as well as internationally.